The Bankrate promise

+Knowing the value of your car is important, particularly if you plan to trade it in.
 Conduct research to find your vehicle’s current trade-in value.
-You can use sources like Kelley Blue Book and Edmunds to get the current sale value, though you should also be honest with yourself about repairs and your vehicle’s condition.
+You can use sources like Kelley Blue Book and Edmunds to get its current sale value, though you should also be honest with yourself about repairs and your vehicle’s condition.

 “Many people think they are going to get the top value, but dealers taking in the trade need a margin of profit and will offer you less than the trade-in price listed on these sites,” says auto expert Lauren Fix.